Higher-categorical combinatorics of configuration spaces of Euclidean space: A nonunital version of the main result

-For the case $p=0$, we wish to show that the map of spaces is a surjection on path components.
-Indeed, this follows by Lemma~\ref{pis0}, wherein we showed a homotopy equivalence between the classifying space of the subcategory $W^\h_n$ of $\mathbf{\Theta}_n^{\Act, \h}$ and the coproduct $\ds \coprod_{r \geq 0}\Conf_r(\R^n)_{\Sigma_r}$; the only difference here is that $r=0$ is allowed.
+is a surjection on path components.
+This follows from Lemma~\ref{pis0}.
+Indeed, in the proof we showed a homotopy equivalence between the classifying space of $W^\h_n$ and the coproduct $\ds \coprod_{r \geq 0}\Conf_r(\R^n)_{\Sigma_r}$ (\ref{peas}, \ref{carrots}).
+The only difference in this case is that $r=0$ is excluded.